The Young Appraisal Group, Inc. has answers to "Frequently Asked Questions"

 And last but not least, the appraiser assimilates general data from his or her collective knowledge gained from creating appraisals for other properties in the same market.

+What exactly is PMI and how can I get rid of it?(Back to top) PMI stands for Private Mortgage Insurance.
+This supplementary plan covers the lender in the event a borrower defaults on the loan and the market price of the house is less than what is owed on the loan.
 Once you can prove the amount you owe on your home is less than 80% of the home's market value, you can make a case to your lender to drop the PMI.

+Do you need anything from the homeowner in advance?(Back to top) The first step in most appraisals is the property inspection.
+During this process, the appraiser will come to your home and measure it, determine the layout of the rooms inside, confirm all aspects of the home's general condition, and take several photos of your house for inclusion in the report.
 Is there anything you can do to help?
 Yes there is!
 First, be sure the appraiser has easy access to the exterior of the house .
 Trim any shrubs and relocate any items that would get in our way while we measure the structure.
 Indoors, make sure we can easily access items like furnaces and water heaters.

 You can make the inspection go faster and improve the accuracy of the appraisal report by having the following things on hand:

 How does an appraiser define "Market Value"?(Back to top) In real estate appraising, Market Value (as opposed to Fair Market Value) is commonly defined as: